zziro/log_analysis/README.md

    Once you that, you will see a .txt file called results.txt.

-   Note: In order to make sure if the app.py generate the result.txt file, delete it, and run the app.py file again.
+   Note: In order to make sure if the app.py generate the results.txt file, delete it, and run the app.py file again.